jkeohan/rctr-9-8-20/w01d02/passing-props.md

 *   Loop over an array of data and pass multiple props
 *   Work with additional JSX rules.

+### Props

+Properties!
+Every Component has `props` and they are how we pass data from a parent to a child Component.

+Props are a great way to pass data but have the following limitations:

+- Props are immutable
+- React will ignore any attempt to reassign a prop value
+- Reassigning a prop value will have no effect on the Component.

 ### Passing Props

-Properties!
-Every Component has `props`

-`props` are how we pass data to a Component.

 Say for instance we wanted to render the name of the place that the image represents in our cards example.
 We could go directly to Card1 and do the following: